-has elevator

-There are no steps at the entrance, therefore you can enter directly using wheelchair.

-TEL 03-5579-9952

-☑ 10:30-20:00(Product sales) \Please see the website for restaurants. × none

-Sightseeing Spots Nearby

 GINZA MITSUKOSHI

 MATSUYA GINZA

+Description

-Facility Description Main street of Ginza.
+Main street of Ginza.
 Please see the official website for the dates and times of Car free zone, which is easy to stroll around.
-"Ginza Accessible Guide" was republished Ginza-dori Ave. in December 2023.
+"Ginza Accessible Guide" was republished in December 2023.
 It is being distributed at the G Info Ginza Tourist Information Center.

 A department store at the Ginza 4-chome intersection. the heart of Ginza.
 Has a kids' restroom, nursing room

 A well-established department store that first opened its doors in 1869.
 It also holds events in facilities such as

 Accessibility information

-Vairies by shop
+Vairies by shop when coming from the subway

-Varies by shop
+Varies by shop ●Telephone number

-Telephone number

-It is convenient to use the elevator next to Mitsukoshi when coming from the subway.
-5 Tsukiji, Tsukishima Walk around enjoying the cuisine in the small streets
+It is convenient to use the elevator next to Mitsukoshi 03-3567-1211

+03-3562-1111

+5 Tsukiji, Tsukishima

+Walk around enjoying the cuisine in the small streets